 That means that with the best will in the world, as the owner or manager of a place selling wine, beer or spirits you can quickly find yourself subject to all kinds of legal action on issues ranging from noise to public safety and under age sales.

-However, as one of the largest specialist licensing solicitors in the UK, we can help you navigate this ever-changing maze of regulations as simply and cost-effectively as possible.
+As one of the largest specialist licensing solicitors in the UK, we can help provide guidance to help you navigate the regulation landscape, as simply and cost-effectively as possible.

 Spirits, wine, beer, cider or any other fermented distilled or spirituous liquid with an 0.5% or higher abv (alcohol by volume).